Quantum Merkle Trees: A Candidate Succinct Argument for in

 How easy is it for the prover to cheat after having sent the commitment to the verifier in the quantum Merkle tree construction?
 We believe (but cannot yet prove; see Conjecture~\ref{conj:soundness}) that a computationally bounded prover will not be able to make the verifier accept.
 However, a computationally unbounded prover can.
 We now demonstrate this by the application of Schrödinger–HJW theorem ~\cite{hughston1993complete} to the simple toy example of a Merkle tree with depth one.
 Suppose $\spz{\psi}$ is the $2b$-qubit state $\caP$ initially committed to, and $\spz{\phi}$ is another $2b$-qubit state that $\caP$ wishes to cheat by switching $\spz{\psi}$ with.
 Mathematically the process of committing, switching the initial state and lastly decommitting writes

 where in the above we think of $\spz{0^b}$ as the parent and see that the initially committed $2b$-qubit state $\spz{\psi}$ can be changed to another completely different $2b$-qubit state $\spz{\phi}$ by applying Schrödinger-HJW theorem (\ie, application of a $W \otimes I$) for a suitable unitary $W$ that acts on the first $2b$ qubits.
 We note that such $W$ exists, because the reduced density matrix of the last $b$ qubits of both $\caG (\spz{\psi} \otimes \spz{0^b})$ and $\caG (\spz{\phi} \otimes \spz{0^b})$ are very close to the maximally mixed state, for any two fixed states $\spz{\phi}$ and $\spz{\psi}$.
 However, we conjecture that finding $W$ requires computationally unbounded prover.
+For example, in the foregoing equation a direct way to solve for $W$ would require solving a linear system of equations that is exponentially large.
+Moreover, the oracle $\caG$ is fully random and does not afford any structure we can utilize to reduce the computation.

 This is exacerbated by the fact that finding a unitary $W$ that makes the two sides approximately equal can also make the verifier accept with sufficiently high probability.
 We leave this resolution as a mathematical challenge.